SuperCatoro/USS/README.md

 # The Upstream Safety System (USS)
 ## Governance Infrastructure for the Full Arc of Human Experience

-The world keeps demanding human intervention in AI systems.
-But it keeps implementing that intervention wrong.
-The Upstream Safety System (USS) is governance infrastructure designed to fix that structural error.
+The world keeps demanding human intervention in AI systems and repeatedly implements that intervention incorrectly.

 USS is not a policy framework, an ethical guideline, or an advisory model layered onto existing systems.
 USS is a deterministic, auditable architecture designed to structurally enforce human authority over AI-mediated decision-making.
 This occurs upstream of harm, upstream of automation creep, and upstream of accountability failure.